sheylaperez96/python-challenge/README.md

 ## PyBank Challenge

 ### Background
-Inside the PyBank > Resources folder, there's a "budget_data.csv" file that contains two columns ("Date" and "Profit/Losses")
+Inside the PyBank > Resources folder, there's a "budget_data" csv file that contains two columns ("Date" and "Profit/Losses")

 I created a python script to calculate the following metrics using budget_data.csv:
 - The total number of months included in the dataset